 Part 2 Precinct Planning Outcomes

-Development Control Provision Comment
+Development Provision Comment

+Control

-2.2 The Indicative Layout Plan All development applications are to be generally in accordance with the Indicative Layout Plan (ILP) When assessing development applications, Council will consider the extent to which the proposed development is Complies The proposed development is in accordance with the ILP.
-The surrounding roads are to be constructed where needed (i.e. half roads) and the through site link goes through the subject site between Eighth Avenue and Auger Street.
-Although this pedestrian link is not exactly in alignment with the ILP, it is delivered in a manner
+2.2 The Indicative Layout Plan All development applications are to be generally in accordance with the Indicative Layout Plan (ILP) When assessing development applications, Council will consider the extent to which the proposed development is consistent with the Indicative Layout Plan.
+Any proposed variations to the general arrangement of the Indicative Layout Plan must be demonstrated by the applicant, Complies The proposed development is in accordance with the ILP.
+The surrounding roads are to be upgraded where required along Gurner Avenue and Fourth Avenue as well as the creation of half of the through site link along the eastern boundary.